Nomes de arquivo Unicode no formato ZIP

 Bandizip supports two of them; one way is to convert the filenames to UTF-8, and the other is to store additional UTF-8 filenames in an extra header field while storing the original ones in MBCS.

 Use Unicode filenames in Zip files (UTF-8)

 Bandizip stores filenames in ZIP files with converting them to UTF-8.
-It is a standard filename storage method defined by APPNOTE, yet some archivers occasionally fail to recognize the ZIP files or mishandle them causing filenames broken.
+It is a standard filename storage method defined by APPNOTE, yet some archivers occasionally fail to recognize the ZIP files or mishandle them causing broken filenames.
 APPNOTE

 Store Unicode filenames in an extra header field of Zip files (UTF-8)

 Bandizip stores additional UTF-8 filenames in an extra header field of ZIP format, while storing the original ones in MBCS.
 This method is also defined by APPNOTE as “Info-ZIP Unicode Path Extra Field.”
 Because it uses the extra field to store the UTF-8 filenames, the file sizes would be tens of bytes larger than the former ones.
 However the original filenames are stored in MBCS, and therefore the files are safer and more compatible.

 As most archivers (such as 7zip, Winrar, and Winzip) support this feature, it prevents your filenames from being broken in OS with a different system language.